Helen-Shelton/mernapp/README.md

 App guided by Traversy Media on Youtube: https://www.youtube.com/watch?v=-0exw-9YJBo

+Link to my deployed version of the same app: https://mernapphelen.herokuapp.com/login

 For privacy reasons a '.env' file will not be uploaded, but a general '.env' file for this project contains the following: